'Kinder Gentler Indifference': Activists Challenge George H.W. Bush's Record On AIDS

 Among other things, his administration was famously reluctant to change a policy that blocked people with HIV from entering the United States — a major challenge for an international AIDS conference planned within the U.S.

-And more broadly, Bush was not supportive of gay rights.
-Activist Urvashi Vaid told the Washington Blade, an LGBTQ newspaper in Washington, D.C., that the Bush administration was better than the Trump administration but about the same as the Reagan administration and that it "pandered to the right-wing in the Republican Party" on gay issues.
+"The Bush presidency on HIV/AIDS was mixed at best, and marked by calculated indifference at worst," Urvashi Vaid, who led the National Gay and Lesbian Task Force from 1989 to 1992, tells NPR.
+And more broadly, she says, Bush was not supportive of gay rights.

+"I think President Bush's tenure was noticeable for its absence of leadership on AIDS, by its opposition to LGBT nondiscrimination and rights, and by its capitulation to the anti-gay forces within the GOP," Vaid says.

-Asked for a comment on Bush, activist Larry Kramer told the Blade, "He hated us."
+The Washington Blade, an LGBTQ newspaper in Washington, D.C., asked activist Larry Kramer for a comment on Bush.
+Kramer told The Blade, "He hated us."

 Bush famously called for a "kinder, gentler" America.
 But Garance Franke-Ruta, writing in New York magazine this week about her time as an AIDS activist, says his presidency was marked by "a kinder gentler indifference" on AIDS.